Table of Contents

 The hydrostatic pressure necessary to counteract the process of osmosis.

-It is the osmolal concentration of a solution when it is expressed as osmoles/Kg of water.
+It is the osmolar concentration of a solution when it is expressed as osmoles/Kg of water.

-It is the osmolal concentration of a solution when it is expressed as osmoles/L of water.
-About 80 % of total osmolarity of the interstitial fluid and plasma is due to sodium & chloride ions.
-While half of total osmolarity of the intracellular fluid is due to potassium ions and the remainder is due to other intracellular substances.
+It is the osmolar concentration of a solution when it is expressed as osmoles/L of water.
+About 80% of total osmolarity of the interstitial fluid and plasma is due to sodium and chloride ions, while half of the total osmolarity of the intracellular fluid is due to potassium ions and the remainder is due to other intracellular substances.

 The difference in the osmolarity of two solutions on either side of a

-Interstitial fluid comprises of electrolytes, amino acids, glucose, hormones and various other products of metabolism.
-It is essential for the maintenance of membrane potential of cells and also necessary for moving of substances back and forth between cells and blood vessels.
+The interstitial fluid comprises of electrolytes, amino acids, glucose, hormones and various other products of metabolism.
+It is essential for the maintenance of membrane potential of cells and also necessary for the moving of substances back and forth between cells and blood vessels.

 Tonicity: A measure of the effective osmotic gradient between two fluids separated by a semipermeable membrane.
 It is influenced only by the solutes which cannot cross the membrane.